Top 25 Cuban Foods (Traditional Cuban Dishes)

 The truth is that Cubans love this dish, especially when a ripe banana is added.
 Fried egg and rice is as simple as its name.
 Its secret is hidden in the texture of the egg yolk.
 The yolk should be soft to cover the dryness of the rice.

 The ground beef a la habanera is an exquisite ground meat cooked over low heat with seasonings, tomato sauce, potatoes, and olives.
 This dish derives from Cuba´s Spanish heritage.
 Any type of meat can be used for its preparation, but the most common are beef, pork, chicken, and turkey.

 This dish is an everyday meal for Cubans.
 It is regularly served with rice, fried ripe plantains, and, occasionally, beans.

 Fried pork dough or masitas are another famous Cuban approach to cooking pork.
 The pork is diced and marinated in lime or sour orange and a little salt and then fried.

 This type of fried pork is very common on a plate of authentic Cuban food throughout the island.
 It is generally served with mojo sauce and onion to soften the fried meat.

-The tamale is a typical food of many places in South America, precisely because it is based on corn, which is a major agricultural product in these territories.
+The tamale is a typical food of many places in Latin America, precisely because it is based on corn, which is a major agricultural product in this part of the world.
 However, each region or country has its own way of developing this recipe.

 In Cuba you can find several variants of the tamales recipe that affect both the flavor and the texture of the corn.
 The flavor of the Cuban tamale ranges from sweet to seasoned meat and sauce.
 The texture depends on the cooking process: in sheets (solid) or in a casserole (thick or pasty soup).
 It is important to note that the leaf used to make the Cuban tamale is corn.